What is Neil Patel’s Net Worth and How Did He Get It There?

 A Quick Neil Patel Biography

-You can define Neil Patel with a lot of labels — entrepreneur, marketer, software developer, or advisor.
+You can define Neil Patel with a lot of labels -- entrepreneur, marketing genius, SEO guru, software developer, or advisor.

 To say Neil Patel puts out a ton of content is putting it mildly.
 While he only writes one blog post a week, every post averages between 1500-2000 words.

-Persuaded by his sister to take business classes at Cypress Community College, Neil eventually dropped out to pursue digital marketing full time.
+Persuaded by his sister to take business classes at Cypress Community College, Neil Patel eventually dropped out to pursue digital marketing full-time.

-At 16, Neil started his fist online venture — an online job board called Advice Monkey.
+At 16, Neil Patel started his first online venture -- an online job board called Advice Monkey.
 By his own admission, it didn't go well, but he was able to scale the site to over 100,000 average visitors a month.

 The experience forced him to learn digital marketing and, most importantly, how to make it profitable.